zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 :::

 Anyone who owns liquidity pool shares may _exit_ the pool and receive back their share of the pool's assets.
-The details of joining and exiting depend on the market's scoring rule.

 ## Zeitgeist Markets